[One of the modern scapegoats for unsoundness-- the great racer and sire Native Dancer]

 In the recent Thoroughbred discussions people were painting Native Dancer as the source of all the soundness woes in the modern Thoroughbred.
 Native Dancer won 21 of his 22 starts and retired with a septic hoof, not the ankle or tendon problems that this ancestors passed on.
 The cry is Native Dancer passes on bad front legs, and they like to say the same about the other modern scapegoat: Mr. Prospector.
 Yet the breed is overwhelmed with these lines.
 Why?
 Because they win and win big!

 These lines are unavoidable, as is Phalaris, who is the conduit of the faults to these two in the first place.
 So what do you do?
-You examine the offspring carefully and choose stock that carries their SOUND young, avoid the unsound lines...you pick out the 'Ribot' or the 'Adios' from the bunch and breed on from there.
-It won't be that hard as both of these sires had multiple sound winners.
+You examine the offspring carefully and choose stock that carries their SOUND young, avoid the unsound lines...you pick out the 'Ribot' or the 'Adios' or the 'Nashua' from the bunch and breed on from there.
+It won't be that hard as all of these sires had multiple sound winners.
 But remember, the unsoundness seems to act like a recessive, so it is possible that a sound racer can still carry the unsound trait but not express it themselves.
 If the 'unsound' line is a few decades old, for instance Native Dancer was born in 1950, and then his sons and daughters and possibly grandchildren all have progeny on the ground.
 Take a look.
 Which ones are talented and sound?
 Those are the ones safe to breed on from, that is, IF you have not added in other sources of unsoundness in the lineage.
-The frustration in the Thoroughbred is the unsoundness is coming from many different directions, and so to achieve the fix it might take several generations, and very determined and enlightened breeders.
+The frustration in the Thoroughbred is the unsoundness is coming from many different directions, and so to achieve the fix it might take several generations, and the very determined effort of enlightened breeders.

 Unsoundness is in all breeding populations, and it is the breeder that will allow it to continue or eliminate it.
 About 6 months ago we discovered that a fatal genetic disease was loose in the highest rated and most expensive warmblood bloodlines, and unfortunately while it was known from 2009, it was hidden from the buyers of the stock, and it only came to light in 2018 when a rare live birth of a carrier of two copies of the WFFS gene, who survived a few days (most die in-utero and abort).
 This deadly defect has now infected 15% to 25% of the warmblood gene pool.
 The industry is reeling trying to mop up the mess.
 Luckily, this trait can be tested for; you can find out if your horse is a carrier, and then before you breed decided if it is worth the risk.